How We Really Can Live with Less and Why It Is Important

 How Our Toy Situation Made Us See Our Relationship with Jesus In A New Way

 We learned this lesson when we removed our toys last month.
 During this challenge, we had moments of failure.
 When our one-year-old was getting into everything without his toys around, we gave up and grabbed some of his toys from the garage.
-Our first thought and action when things got hard was to seek comfort from our possessions.
+Our first thought when things got hard was to seek comfort from our possessions.
 What did we own that could solve our problem?
 We should have turned to Jesus.
 Isn’t that what this whole challenge is about?
 Why didn’t we pray when things got hard?
 Why did we try to solve it on our own?

-Over the last month with less clothes and toys, we had both failures and successes.
+Over the last month with fewer clothes and toys, we had both failures and successes.
 Toys and extra clutter have made their way into the house.
 We easily fell into our old ways of relying on our possessions.
 But, at the same time, we have become conscious of our goals and really worked hard to put Jesus first.
 When we received new clothes as gifts, we removed other clothes to make room.
 We were conscious not to let our possessions fog our view of Jesus.

 Conclusion and Next Month’s Challenge